Mythendros/primefaclearner/README.md

 ```

-## Input
+## Usage
 **1st Input: cmd [arg1] [arg2]**

-cmd is the command to excecute:
+primefaclearner has two different subcommands:

 1. quizme: This command quizes the user about prime factorizations in a given range
-2. showpf: This command gives the prime factorization of a given number
+2. showpf: This command gives the prime factorization of a given number or the prime factorizations of multiple numbers in a given range.

 *Sidenote*: It must be a string representing a valid command.